-Whether you’re keen to get the blood (and endorphins) pumping or just after a new way to taste and tour - hiring a bike is easy, affordable and a super fun way to wine and dine your way around the Hunter Valley.
+Whether you’re keen to get the blood (and endorphins) pumping or you're just after a new way to taste and tour, hiring a bike is easy and affordable to wine and dine your way around the Hunter Valley.

 Bike hire options

-If you plan on visiting a few cellar doors or traversing longer distances, an electric bike might be your best bet.
+If you plan on visiting a few cellar doors or traversing longer distances, an electric bike could be your best bet.

-Electric bikes are a great option as they give you the freedom to pedal or to kick back on hilly terrain or when you’re feeling a bit tired at the end of a long day’s tasting.
+Electric bikes are a great option as they give you the freedom to pedal or to kick back on hilly terrain – great for when you’re feeling a bit tired at the end of a long day’s tasting.

-My first experience on an electric bike was pretty fun I have to say.
-It takes a bit to get used to but they can certainly get you from A to B a lot quicker.
+Electric bikes can take a bit of getting used to if you haven't tried them before, but they can certainly get you from A to B a lot quicker.

-Grapemobile Bicycle Hire on Palmer’s Lane, Pokolbin have electric bikes for hire and the gregarious Glen takes you through how to operate them and kits you out with your helmet before he lets you loose.
+Grapemobile Bicycle Hire and Tours on Palmer’s Lane in Pokolbin have electric bikes for hire.
+The gregarious Glen takes you through how to operate them and kits you out with your helmet before he lets you loose.

-If however you prefer old school pedal power, then it’s a mountain bike or cruiser for you.
-These gems can be hired from a number of operators in the Valley including Grapemobile Bicycle Hire, Hunter Valley Cycling and Hunter Valley Bicycle Rentals.
+If you prefer old school pedal power, then it’s a mountain bike or cruiser for you.
+These gems can be hired from a number of operators in the Valley including Grapemobile Bicycle Hire, Hunter Valley Cycling, and Hunter Valley Bicycle Tours and Rentals.

-These guys offer a range of bikes for hire including Tandems and kids’ bikes.
-Some of these companies provide a delivery and pick-up service so you can kick-start your cycling adventure from your accommodation or wherever you please in the local vineyard area - best to check in with them to see what your options are.
+Some of these companies even provide a delivery and pick-up service so you can kick-start your cycling adventure from your accommodation or wherever you please in the local vineyard area.
+It's best to check in with them to see what your options are.

-And don’t stress if you want to make some purchases along the way, many of the bikes have baskets on them.
+And don’t stress if you want to make some purchases along the way – many of the bikes have baskets attached!

-Even better, if you plan on picking up more than a couple of goodies on your travels, Grapemobile Bicycle Hire allows you to buy your wine and then they arrange for your stash to be delivered back to its HQ, ready to go home with you.
+Even better, if you plan on picking up more than a couple of goodies on your travels, Grapemobile Bicycle Hire allows you to buy your wine and have it delivered back to its HQ, ready to go home with you.

 Around Hermitage Cycleway

 Running from the beginning of Broke Road in Pokolbin to the New England Highway, the Around Hermitage Cycleway is a cool and safe place to ride in the Valley.
-The dedicated cycleway runs past many boutique cellar doors, such as Thomas Wines and a few of which offer ‘Taste & Play’ experiences where you can enjoy a game of croquet, giant Jenga or chess with your glass of wine.
+The dedicated cycleway runs past many boutique cellar doors, such as Thomas Wines, Glandore Estate Wines, and Jac & Jones.

-The stretch is also home to two breweries, the Hunter Distillery and other lovely little spots to explore.
-There’s no shortage of great places to eat here too including our favourites, Café Enzo, Yellow Billy, Restaurant Botanica at Spicers Vineyards Estate and Muse Kitchen.
+The stretch is also home to two breweries, Hunter Distillery and plenty of other lovely spots to explore.
+There’s no shortage of great places to eat here too including some of our favourites like Restaurant Botanica, Yellow Billy, and Muse Kitchen.

 Palmers Lane Wine Eco Trail

 This riding trail may be less well known than Around Hermitage but it’s no less enchanting.
-As the name suggests, the Palmers Lane Wine Eco Trail traverses the picturesque Palmers Lane in Pokolbin, visiting five wineries, some of which offer produce, lunch and grazing plates.
+As the name suggests, the Palmers Lane Wine Eco Trail traverses the picturesque Palmers Lane in Pokolbin, visiting six wineries, some of which offer produce, lunch, and grazing plates.

-The Lane itself is around 5kms long and having a host of accommodation cottages and retreats, plus Grapemobile Bicycle Hire on the lane, you can hire your bike and be on your merry way.
+The Lane itself is around 5km long and has a host of accommodation cottages and retreats, plus with Grapemobile Bicycle Hire on the lane, you can hire your bike and be on your merry way.